Holmes County License Hearing Guide

 Hardship/Restricted License in Ohio

-Even with a license suspension, you may be eligible for a restricted or hardship license in Ohio, allowing you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a restricted or hardship license in Ohio, allowing you to drive under specific circumstances.

-- IID Requirement: Depending on the circumstances of your DUI arrest and the length of your suspension, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of a restricted license.

 Getting Your License Back